TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/7-building-for-freedom.md

 The Mozilla Firefox browser, for example, is open source and currently makes up around 15% of market.
 Large portions of the Mac OS X operating system are also open source, including WebKit, the core of Safari, the Mac OS X web browser.

 The open source and free software movements have now built free alternatives for just about every major type of computer application, from word processing to video games.
-And for a time it seemed like Stallman’s dream had come true: one could truly continue to use computers without having laws restrict one’s freedom—it was possible “to get along without any software that is not free.”
+And for a time it seemed like Stallman’s dream had come true: one could truly continue to use computers without having laws restrict one’s freedom — it was possible “to get along without any software that is not free.”

-***
+\* * *

 Meanwhile,TimBerners-Lee,anEnglishmanlivinginFrancewhoworkedat a physics lab in Switzerland, was frustrated with how difficult it was for physicists to share documents.
 And so, in 1989, he came up with the World Wide Web, developed the standards that made it work, and built the first web browser and web server.

 The power of the browser was its flexibility (or, in law professor Jonathan Zittrain’s phrase, its “generative nature”).
 Just as a general-purpose computer al- lowed you to run any program, from a music player to a graphing calculator, the web browser let you view any kind of document.
-A book, a physics paper, or photos of cats with funny captions—the web browser doesn’t care; it displays whatever the server provides it with.
+A book, a physics paper, or photos of cats with funny captions — the web browser doesn’t care; it displays whatever the server provides it with.

 This seems like a trivial point now, but it was a vast change from other networked software at the time.
-Email programs, for example, are designed simply to display email—they have an enormously specialized interface for composing emails, finding emails, seeing who an email is from and to, and placing emails in different folders.
+Email programs, for example, are designed simply to display email — they have an enormously specialized interface for composing emails, finding emails, seeing who an email is from and to, and placing emails in different folders.
 The same was true for discussion software, chat software, and other pieces of software that communicated over the network.

 The Web was different: it did not specialize in any particular type of content, but let you share whatever you like.